owenburridge/elementShaker/README.md

-a simple script designed to create semi-random sha
+a simple script designed to create semi-random shake effects for a visible HTML element